PrinsFrank/PrinsFrank.nl/_posts/2019-09-22-Building-a-digital-spectroscope-from-scratch.md

 I've wanted to use a spectroscope, and my aim has been to make it part of my home lab for a while.
 But with my budget split between travel and other instruments like a 3d-printer, microscope and oscilloscope, I decided to build my own.
 I'm certainly not the first one to, as there are a variety of how-to's and even kits available online.
 But with most of these made from cardboard or likewise materials and either not digital or with very low resolution I wanted a more permanent and high resolution solution.

 Over a year ago I bought the cheapest 3d-printer available online: the Anet a8.
-Apart fom being a fire hazard and as so not to be left alone, it's a really useful tool, but until now only used to print replacement parts for things like a glove compartment and a fridge, and some custom brackets for various things.
+Apart from being a fire hazard and as so not to be left alone, it's a really useful tool, but until now only used to print replacement parts for things like a glove compartment and a fridge, and some custom brackets for various things.

 I decided to change that.
 After some research I came to the conclusion that I had to design my own 3d-model as none were available.
 The main component of the build will be a webcam, and as it's the only part that I can't really customize I had to decide on what webcam I would use before continuing.